Hula Popper Must-Have Effortless Topwater Lure

 - the water is stained and fish need help finding the bait

-If you are fishing new water and do not know where to begin, a medium size is usually the safest starting point.
-It offers enough presence to attract attention without appearing oversized in average conditions.
+If you are fishing new water and are unsure where to begin, a medium size is usually the safest starting point.
+It offers enough presence to attract attention without seeming oversized under average conditions.

 Color should follow forage and water clarity